TITlidatta/MachineLearning_Algos_noExtrnlLibs/README.md

----This is a Machine learning initials covering project which includes topics like supervised and unsupervised learning
+---This is a Machine learning initials covering project which includes topics like supervised and unsupervised learning<br>
-----K means algorithm
+----K means algorithm<br>
-----PCA and kernal PCA
+----PCA and kernal PCA<br>
-----Beta and GNM distribution
+----Beta and GNM distribution<br>
-----linear and kernal regression
+----linear and kernal regression<br>
-----Decision tree and KNN
+----Decision tree and KNN<br>
+----Perceptron